 - Instant implementation

 - Translates all pages including CMS and utility pages

 - Can translate URL slugs as well (Advanced Plan)

 Cons of using Weglot:

 - Translations go away if you cancel the service

 Which option is right for you?
-Do you prefer manually duplicating pages and translating site content or is a more automated approach like Weglot or Polyflow more your preference?
+Do you prefer manually duplicating pages and translating site content or is a more automated approach like Weglot more your preference?
 I hope this article was helpful for you.
 If you have any questions or need help deciding how to structure your multilingual website, send me an email at firstname.lastname@example.org.